Create imagery layers and add them to a web map

 • For Save in folder, accept the default location or choose a folder of your choice in your ArcGIS Enterprise account.

-Tiled Imagery Layer window
+Dynamic Imagery Layer properties

-12. Click Create.
+11. Click Create.

 The process completes.

-13. On the top ribbon, click Content.
+12. On the ribbon, click Content.

-All My Content folder
+All my content folder

 At the top of the content list, the two image layers appear.

-Two image layers listed on the Content page.
+Two image layers listed on the Content page

-Create a web map with tiled imagery layers
+Create a web map with imagery layers

 You will now create a web map and add the two imagery layers to it.
 Then, you'll explore the two layers visually.